mhafez1978/hacker-rank-challanges/readme.md

 things to note when testing , If you include an undefined varaible in the array of numbers (NOT String Type) this will fail the function instead of gracefully doing so via my console.log err msg.

 I may need to revisit how this is working ... if you can solve this in better method please do share...J

+> Compare Triplets Challange

+Given two array of numbers we will compare each index in each array and aware a point to the greater number , if both are equal no points then we return the score